GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 #### Running the installer module

-Now that all pre-requisite work is in place let's install forseti
+With the prerequisite work done, you can install Forseti.

-1. Run terraform init, this will initialize and download all the required modules.
+1. Initialize and download the required modules:

         terraform init

-1. Run terraform apply
+1. Run the installer module:

         terraform apply

-Warning: at the time of writing this guide there is a bug when running with terraform higher than version `0.12.12` where the following error is thrown: `tls_private_key.policy_library_sync_ssh is empty tuple` ([more info](https://github.com/forseti-security/terraform-google-forseti/issues/367)); to work around this issue open the `main.tf` file and add the following line `policy_library_sync_enabled = true` to the module definition - this can be added after the private lines within the module definition.
-The module will look somewhat like the following:
+At the time of this writing, there is a bug when running with Terraform higher than version `0.12.12` that causes the following error: `tls_private_key.policy_library_sync_ssh is empty tuple` ([more info](https://github.com/forseti-security/terraform-google-forseti/issues/367)).
+To work around this issue, open the `main.tf` file and add the following line after the private lines in the module definition:
+`policy_library_sync_enabled = true`.
+After this modification, the module will look like the following:

     module "forseti-install-simple" {
         source  = "terraform-google-modules/forseti/google"
         version = "~> 5.0.0"

         [...
 REDACTED for brevity ... ]

         client_private = var.private
         server_private = var.private

         policy_library_sync_enabled = true
     }

-Note: you may see other warnings such as `Warning: Quoted references are deprecated` or `Warning: Interpolation-only expressions are deprecated` - these do not impact the instalation and you should be able to proceed with the install as expected.
+You may see other warnings, such as `Warning: Quoted references are deprecated` or `Warning: Interpolation-only expressions are deprecated`.
+These do not affect the installation, and you should be able to proceed with the installation as expected.

 ### Making Forseti private

 At this stage, Forseti is installed, but it is not yet fully private.
 In this section, you make Forseti private.

-In the GCP Console, ensure that you have the `forseti` project selected, and then do the following:
+In the Cloud Console, ensure that you have the `forseti` project selected, and then do the following:

-1. Go to the [**Cloud SQL** page](https://console.cloud.google.com/sql) in the GCP Console.
+1. Go to the [**Cloud SQL** page](https://console.cloud.google.com/sql) in the Cloud Console.
 1. Find the row for the `forseti-server-db` instance, click the more icon (three dots) at the end of the row, and then click **Edit**. ![](https://storage.googleapis.com/gcp-community/tutorials/private-forseti-with-scc-integration/5dacd607.png)